 Factor investing has rightfully gained adherents among investors seeking superior risk-adjusted returns.
 Our research reveals that quality is not a factor that reliably commands a premium in its own right.
-Nonetheless, value investing conditioned on certain indicators of company quality is a promising strategy.
+Nonetheless, value investing conditioned upon certain indicators of company quality is a promising strategy.

-In 2000, Mike Hampton, a star pitcher, signed the largest contract in sports history up to that time.
-His compensation was $121 million over eight years.
+In 2000, Mike Hampton, a star pitcher, signed the largest contract in sports history up to the time.
+The compensation was $121 million over eight years.
 As it turned out, however, Hampton had only one truly successful year out of the eight.
 He was a great ballplayer, but he was not worth the negotiated amount.
 In baseball—and in soccer, too1—hiring great players at high salaries is a bad business decision.

 Billy Beane, the general manager of the Oakland Athletics, was one of the first major league baseball executives to understand that traditional scouting methods lead to overpaying for skills that don’t reliably contribute to success.
 Beane’s objective was to make the best possible use of the A’s limited salary budget by winning games as cheaply as possible.
 (His European counterpart would be Sir Alex Ferguson, who managed Manchester United from 1986 to 2013.)2 Beane was playing what came to be known as “moneyball.”
-He and his staff learned to focus on players’ statistics, rather than appearances, and in time, they isolated the metrics that count.
+He and his staff learned to focus on players’ statistics, rather than appearances, and, in time, they isolated the metrics that count.